KTrain5169/ktrain5169.github.io/README.md

 # My personal website

-I suck at Astro.
+I'm marginally good with using Astro.
 Which is why my personal website is based off of it.

 ## Checks